tallalnparis4ev/cppersist/README.md

 ~/cppersist/demo$ ./build_demo
 ~/cppersist/demo$ ./demo
 ```
+You should see the output "2" twice.
+You should also have a directory called "persist" that is populated with entries.
 ## Example C++ File Using cppersist
 Here is an example of how cppersist is used: